datacarpentry/image-processing/episodes/01-image-basics.md

-The idea of image compression is important to us for two reasons: first, compressed images have smaller file sizes, and are therefore easier to store and transmit; and second, compressed images may not have as much detail as their uncompressed counterparts, and so out programs may not be able to detect some important aspect if we are working with compressed images.
+The idea of image compression is important to us for two reasons: first, compressed images have smaller file sizes, and are therefore easier to store and transmit; and second, compressed images may not have as much detail as their uncompressed counterparts, and so our programs may not be able to detect some important aspect if we are working with compressed images.
 Since compression is important to us, we should take a brief detour and discuss the concept.